Updated: 4 days ago

 While some people love the hustle and bustle of a big wedding with extravagant décor and an incredibly long guest list, others prefer a wedding with less hoopla, allowing for more intimacy between them and their fiancé on this special day.
+And let's face it, in the crazy world we find ourselves in right now, the Mini wedding might just be your best plan A, B & C. I've photographed several Mini weddings in 2020 and I can honestly say that they have all been magical.

-Think 20 people or less - this wedding trend is definitelty by invite only.
+Think 20 people or less - this wedding trend is definitely by invite only.
 Although if lockdown is still in full swing, you'll need to trim that list down to less than 10 or how about no guests and ask your photographer to be your witness?

 And like any exclusive party, a celebration with fewer guests has more potential to deliver big.

-The budget per guest is higher, which means your very nearest and dearest are treated to bespoke touches, elaborate meals and tons of personalisation.
+The budget per guest is higher, which means your very nearest and dearest can be treated to bespoke touches, elaborate meals and tons of personalisation.
 This style soiree is perfect for people who don’t like being in the spotlight, which isn't the motivation for everyone, but for some, the thought of a hundred people watching you walk down the aisle and saying your vows can be anxiety-inducing.

 Whether you’re a little shy or you just want something more personable and meaningful, it might feel more comfortable for you to say ‘I do’ with just 10 people you love around you, and that’s a perfectly acceptable reason!
 It’s all about how you want your wedding to be and not about pleasing everybody else.